Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/handy-incremental-parser.md

 The library provides the following features:

- * Parser's grammar defined right in the Scala code using library's API.
+ * The parser's grammar is defined in the Scala code using the library's API.
 No explicit generation steps.
  * The API represents Parsing Expression Grammar operators.
 PEG is probably the most popular and easy to understand PL grammar nowadays.